VisualPHPUnit/VisualPHPUnit/README.md

 Current stable release is v2.1, last updated on August 19, 2012.

-## Feedback
+## Contributing

-Feel free to send any feedback you may have regarding this project to NSinopoli@gmail.com.
+Please use the project's [issue tracker](https://github.com/NSinopoli/VisualPHPUnit/issues) to report any issues you may have.

 ## Credits